Skip to main content

 Pass/No Pass

 Courses with Pass grades will count toward your total hours for the cumulative completion rate for federal financial aid.
-However, Pass grades will not count in your GPA calculation.
+However, Pass grades will not count in the GPA calculation.
 Courses that earn NP grades will count as attempted but not completed, and could impact your eligibility for federal aid.
 P/NP options may not be available in all graduate programs.
 Graduate students should refer to their program office for additional guidance.

 Courses Incompletes, Withdrawal, Failures, and/or Repetitions